novynngsh/novynngsh/README.md

 Hello👋

 I'm Novi Yuningsih!
-- 👀 I’m interested in networking and information security worlds!
+- 👀 I’m interested in networking and cybersecurity worlds!
-- 🌱 I’m currently work as graduate engineer, I write and draw PCD (Process Control Domain) documents also design for network architecture project.
+- 🌱 Currently, I work as graduate engineer, I write and draw PCD (Process Control Domain) documents also design for network architecture project.

 If you interested, you can reach me via dm instagram / twitter (@novynngsh) or just send me an email, okay?